apache/druid/docs/development/extensions-contrib/spectator-histogram.md

 * `wikipedia_spectator` contains the dataset with a single extra metric column of type `spectatorHistogram` for the `added` column
 * `wikipedia_datasketch` contains the dataset with a single extra metric column of type `quantilesDoublesSketch` for the `added` column

-Spectator histograms average just 6 extra bytes per row, while the DataSketch adds 48 bytes per row.
+Spectator histograms average just 6 extra bytes per row, while the `quantilesDoublesSketch` adds 48 bytes per row.
 This represents an eightfold reduction in additional storage size for spectator histograms.

 ![Comparison of datasource sizes in web console](../../assets/spectator-histogram-size-comparison.png)